-We may deny or limit access to your request to inspect and copy only in certain very limited circumstances.
+We may deny your request or limit your access to inspect and copy only in certain very limited circumstances.
 Should you be denied or provided only limited access to your health information because it was determined that permitting you access might endanger or substantially harm you or another person, you may request that the decision be reviewed.
 The Agency will choose a different health care professional to review your request and the denial.
 The person conducting the review will not be the person who denied your request.
 We will comply with the outcome of the review.